emosenkis/dynaconf/docs/dynamic.md

 "<YOURVALUE>".format(env=os.environ, this=dynaconf.settings)
 ```

-So in your string you can refer to environment variables via `env` object, and also to variables defined int the settings object itself via `this` reference.
+So in your string you can refer to environment variables via `env` object, and also to variables defined in the settings object itself via `this` reference.
 It is lazily evaluated on access it will use the final value for a settings regardless the order of load.

 Example: